Easter Egg Crochet Pattern

 Skill LevelLevel 2 — Easy

 Finished SizeApprox.
-5 in (12.5 cm) tall egg bunny (excluding eggshell holder), assuming sport-weight yarn and 2.75 mm hook
+5 in (12.5 cm) tall egg bunny (excluding eggshell holder)

 Yarn Weight2 Fine / Sport